IWSLT/IWSLT.github.io/_pages/2025/program.md

 - [1] The Warmup Dilemma: How Learning Rate Strategies Impact Speech-to-Text Model Convergence
 - [2] Effects of automatic alignment on speech translation metrics
+- [3] Literary Translations and Synthetic Data for Machine Translation of Low-resourced Middle Eastern Languages

 ### Oral Session B